Bhupesh-V/Bhupesh-V.github.io/_posts/2021-1-21-what-i-have-learned-from-blogging-so-far-retrospect.md

 layout: post
 comments: true
 title: What I have learned from blogging so far - A retrospect
-description: My thoughts on blogging as a developer in 2021, sharing what I achieved & some advice for newcomers
+description: My thoughts on blogging as a developer in 2021, sharing what I achieved & some advice for newcomers.
+Tips for software developers
 tags: tech devlife
 ---